What personal information do we collect from the people who visit our website?

 We do not sell, trade, or otherwise transfer to outside parties your personally identifiable information unless we provide you with advance notice.
 This does not include website hosting partners and other parties who assist us in operating our website, conducting our business, or servicing you, so long as those parties agree to keep this information confidential.
 We may also release your information when we believe release is appropriate to comply with the law, enforce our site policies, or protect ours or others’ rights, property, or safety.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.
-More specifically, we use Google Analytics and Facebook Pixel to better understand our users and respond to their needs.
+More specifically, we use Google Analytics (via Google Tag Manager) to better understand our users and respond to their needs.

 Third party links